Ruald Gerber and Toby Compton offer pro advice for optimising your website security and avoiding hacking disasters.

 Hopefully these tips will help keep your site and information safe.
 Thankfully most CMSes have a lot of inbuilt website security features, but it is a still a good idea to have knowledge of the most common security exploits so you can ensure you are covered.

-Ruald and Toby are developers at digital agency Precedent.
+Ruald Gerber and Toby Compton are developers at digital agency Precedent.